Temple president: Spiritual responsibilities

 For Latter-day Saints, temples are considered literal houses of God the Father and Jesus Christ, a sacred space where mortals may commune directly with heaven.
-As such the greatest responsibilities of the temple president are those associated with LDS concepts of expanding divine contact within the temple.
+As such the greatest responsibilities of the temple president are associated with the church's teachings of expanding divine contact within the temple.
 They include setting apart ordinance and service workers by the laying-on of hands; submitting recommendations to the First Presidency for counselors in the temple presidency and for additional sealers; performing ordinances; instructing first time patrons and youth groups on the sacred nature of temple work; privately answering various doctrinal and personal questions presented by temple patrons and workers; ensuring that the reverence and harmony required for temple worship is constantly maintained; and seeking inspiration and divine guidance on every aspect of his duties.

 Additional responsibilities

-Temple presidents and matrons, or their representatives, attend stake conference meetings within the temple district.
+Temple presidents and matrons, or their representatives, often attend stake conferences within the temple district.
 They sit on the stand and are often invited by the presiding authority to speak to the congregation.
 In these and other speaking assignments the topic is typically devoted to matters central to temple worship and devotion to deity.

-Historical development

-The first temple president was Wilford Woodruff.
-He was appointed by the First Presidency to preside over the St. George Temple in 1877.
-Neither the Nauvoo Temple nor the Kirtland Temple, constructed earlier than the St. George Temple, had a president.